mendix/docs/content/partners/siemens/mindsphere-mobile-native.md

 We recommend to do the [build a native mobile inspection-app](https://academy.mendix.com/link/path/66/Build-a-Native-Mobile-Inspection-App) tutorial from the mendix academy to get yourself familiar with mobile app development.

-# TODO: Describe Structure of the following chapters - maybe split to different files ?
+## TODO: Describe Structure of the following chapters - maybe split to different files ?
 HEIKO

-# Setup development environment
+## Setup development environment
 TODO: Describe Structure of the following chapters HEIKO

-## Registration of your mobile app in Developer Cockpit
+### Registration of your mobile app in Developer Cockpit

-TODO: give some starting sentence why you need to register your application.
-STEFAN
+The Siemens MindSphere Mobile Starter Application provides functionality that a user can sign in to MindSphere from within the mobile application.
+To get the mobile authentication running it is necessary that the application itself is registered within MindSphere.
+This registration can be done within the MindSphere Developer Cockpit in some easy steps.

 1. Open the *Developer Cockpit* via the Launchpad of your *Developer Tenant*.